-Katherine Sharpe is a writer based in Berkeley, CA. Her first book, Coming of Age on Zoloft, explores what it means to grow up in the antidepressant era, and was published by Harper Perennial in 2012.
+Katherine Sharpe is a writer based in Berkeley, CA. Her first book, Coming of Age on Zoloft, explores what it means to grow up in the antidepressant era.
+It was published by Harper Perennial in 2012.

 The science writer and blogger David Dobbs, whom I know slightly from back when he blogged at ScienceBlogs and I edited there—and whose great Atlantic magazine piece reframing childhood depression was an inspiration and a fascination to me a few years back—has posted an interview with me about SSRIs, talk therapy, identity, youth, and mood at his Wired Science blog, Neuron Culture.

 I’m reading from Coming of Age on Zoloft, doing a brief Q&A, and signing books at one of my favorite bookstores, BookCourt in Brooklyn Heights.